mgsx-dev/gdx-pd/README.md

 ### Playing music

-In order to play midi stream, your patch should implement some of general midi.
-You can start with provided example "pd/midiplayer.pd".
+In order to play midi streams, your have to implement synthetizers in Pd patches following some General MIDI specification.
+You can start with the provided example "pd/midiplayer.pd".

 To play a music, first open the patch and then load the midi file (.mid extension is automatically recognized).
 You can then use LibGDX Music API to play it (Music.play())